LTDakin/Satalite-downtime-planner/README.md

-# Take Home Interview Project

 ### To Run

-1. navigate to project folder satalite-downtime-webtool (accidently named it that)
+1. navigate to project folder satalite-downtime-webtool
 2. run 'npm i' to install node_modules
 3. run 'npm start' to start the application